henryhyunwookim/Happy-Customers/README.md

 - Using a feature selection approach, identify the minimal set of attributes/features that would preserve the most information about the problem while increasing predictability of the data we have.
 - Using a feature selection approach, identify any question that we can remove in our next survey.

+### <b>Notebook and Installation</b>

+To run Happy Costomers.ipynb locally, please clone or fork this repo and install the required packages by running the following command:

+pip install -r requirements.txt

 ##### Source: Apziva